 NSTEMI is diagnosed in patients determined to have symptoms consistent with ACS and troponin elevation but without ECG changes consistent with STEMI.
 Unstable angina and NSTEMI differ primarily in the presence or absence of detectable troponin leak.

 Initial management strategies aim to reduce cardiac ischemia and prevent death.
-Oxygen, aspirin, and nitrates are administered based on initial concern for ACS and prior to definitive diagnosis.
-Subsequent treatment depends on confirmation of diagnosis or high index of suspicion with or without definitive diagnosis.
+Oxygen, aspirin, and nitrates are administered based on initial concern for ACS and prior to a definitive diagnosis.
+Subsequent treatment depends on confirmation of diagnosis or high index of suspicion with or without a definitive diagnosis.

 Oxygen was previously recommended for all patients presenting with concern for ACS, but newer data suggests this strategy may be harmful in patients who otherwise do not warrant supplemental oxygen.
-Supplemental oxygen is now recommended in patients with oxygen saturation less than 90%, those with respiratory distress, or when high risk features of hypoxemia are present.
+Supplemental oxygen is now recommended in patients with oxygen saturation less than 90%, those with respiratory distress, or when high-risk features of hypoxemia are present.

 Chewable, non-coated, aspirin 324 mg should be given to all patients who present with concern for ACS unless otherwise contraindicated.
 Patients who cannot take aspirin may be given Clopidogrel 300-600 mg or Ticagrelor 180 mg as a loading dose for antiplatelet therapy.